ArloL/modern-ie-vagrant/README.markdown

 * Setup WinRM
 * Run [UltraDefrag](http://ultradefrag.sourceforge.net)
 * Run [SDelete](https://technet.microsoft.com/en-us/sysinternals/sdelete.aspx)
+* Update guest additions
 * Package as a new Vagrant box

 # How do I use it?

-For Windows XP execute `download-prerequisites-xp.sh` on the host first.
+Execute `download-prerequisites.sh` on the host first.
-For the others execute `download-prerequisites.sh`.

 Download the Vagrant box from modern.ie and add it to Vagrant.
 Then execute the "automated" script for it.